MihaiDavid05/Mask-to-COCO-JSON/README.md

 ```

 ## Functionalities and usage
-The main functionalities are:
+The main functionalities (self-explainable) are:
 - `exporter.export(filter_area)`
 - `exporter.save()`
 - `check_export_results()`

-In `main.py` you will find instructions about the usage in the CLI arguments details and step by step code that uses all the functionalities.
+In `main.py` you will find instructions about the usage by reading the CLI arguments details.
+Also, a step by step code that uses all the functionalities is provided.

-For UECFOODPIXCOMPLETE, here is an example of call:
+For UECFOODPIXCOMPLETE, here is an example of program call:
 ```bash
 python main.py data/UECFOODPIXCOMPLETE/data/UECFoodPIXCOMPLETE/train/img/
                data/UECFOODPIXCOMPLETE/data/UECFoodPIXCOMPLETE/train/mask/